Actions of Fell bundles: Actions on Hilbert bundles from positive definite bundle maps

-Of course, if $T$ is an $\A$-$\B$ bundle map (i.e., $G=H$ and $\varphi={\rm id}_G$), then the assumption on the kernel is trivially verified, and all statements in Corollary \ref{pd-fra} are equivalent.
+Of course, if $T$ is an $\A$-$\B$ bundle map (i.e., $G=H$ and $\varphi={\rm id}_G$), then the amenability assumption on the kernel is trivially satisfied.

-For completeness, we also mention that one can add to Corollary \ref{pd-fra} another characterization of positive definiteness of $T$, that can be expressed in terms of diagonal coefficient maps associated to some $C^*(\A)$-$C^*(\B)$ correspondence (or some $C_r^*(\A)$-$C_r^*(\B)$ correspondence if $\ker(\varphi)$ is amenable), see the discussion in \cite[Example 4.8]{BeCo7}.
+For completeness, we also mention that one can add to the last statement of Theorem \ref{pd-etc} another equivalent characterization of positive definiteness of $T$ that can be expressed in terms of diagonal coefficient maps associated to some $C^*(\A)$-$C^*(\B)$ correspondence (or some $C_r^*(\A)$-$C_r^*(\B)$ correspondence if $\ker(\varphi)$ is amenable), see the discussion in \cite[Example 4.8]{BeCo7}.